 Camping Stove and Cook Kit

 For simple overnight camping trips in the wild, the tried and tested CampingGaz backpacking twister stove might suffice.
-My preferred camping stove is the MSR WhisperLite.
+My cooking equipment tends to consist of an MSR WhisperLite camping stove, one pot, and all in one fork.

 More here: Best camping stoves for bike touring.